gdsbook/book/notebooks/03_spatial_data_processing.md

 sd_tracts.plot()
 ```

 Visual examination of the tracts reveals one idiosyncratic tract.
-The elognaged
+The elongated
 coastal tract actually has a boundary that extends in to the Pacific Ocean.
 This will induce visual noise in any subsequent analysis, so let's remove it.

 The question is how, to remove it?

+Fortunately for this case, the tract in question is the extreme west tract, so
+we can exploit this information to find, and remove, the row in the dataframe:

 ```python